Former NY Yankee, Pastor Mariano Rivera, Sued for Intimidating Child in Gainesville

 Mariano and Clara Rivera reportedly left Doe unsupervised with MG at the barbecue despite knowing about the sexual abuse, allowing it to happen again.

-The lawsuit states, “Upon information and belief, DEFENDANTS’ failure to take corrective action in response to the 2018 allegations at the Ignite Summer Internship was consistent with an established and ongoing modus operandi by DEFENDANTS to handle allegations of sexual abuse internally so to avoid scrutiny, public scandal, and potential financial losses from allegations of child sexual abuse becoming public information.”
+The lawsuit states, “Upon information and belief, [the] defendants’ failure to take corrective action in response to the 2018 allegations at the Ignite Summer Internship was consistent with an established and ongoing modus operandi by [the] defendants’ to handle allegations of sexual abuse internally so to avoid scrutiny, public scandal, and potential financial losses from allegations of child sexual abuse becoming public information.”

 The lawsuit reports that Doe also endured sexual abuse from the adult son of Refuge of Hope Associate Pastor Ruben Tavarez, Ruben Tavarez Jr.

 Tavarez Jr. reportedly groomed Doe and publicly displayed inappropriate affection with her.
-This continued until Tavarez Jr. sexually exploited her and continued his sex abuse by engaging in graphic electronic communications with Doe.
+This continued until Tavarez Jr. sexually exploited her in late 2021 or early 2022, and continued his sex abuse by engaging in graphic electronic communications with Doe.

-Doe’s mother found out about Tavarez Jr. exchanging inappropriate pictures with her daughter, and Tavarez Jr. “admitted to his sexual misconduct with Jane Doe,” states the lawsuit.
+Doe’s mother found out about Tavarez Jr. exchanging inappropriate pictures with her daughter, and he “admitted to his sexual misconduct with Jane Doe,” states the lawsuit.

 Mariano and Clara Rivera owed the victim “a duty of good faith and fair dealing to act with the highest degree of trust and confidence.
 This included the duty to warn, disclose, and protect children, including Doe, from sexual abuse and exploitation,” states the lawsuit.

-According to the lawsuit, Mariano and Clara Rivera committed the following violations for Tavarez Jr.’s case:
+According to the lawsuit, the defendants committed the following violations in Tavarez Jr.’s case:

 “(1) failed to take necessary precautions to warn Jane Doe (or anyone else) about Tavarez [Jr.]’s propensity to sexually abuse vulnerable church members, (2) failed to adequately supervise Tavarez [Jr.], (3) failed to take appropriate remedial action when it knew or should have known of the risk created by Tavarez [Jr.], (4) failed to develop, follow, and/or enforce effective sexual abuse prevention policies and procedures, (5) failed to adequately train and supervise staff responsible for protecting the minor children entrusted to the care and custody of [Refuge of Hope], and (6) otherwise failed to act to lessen the risk that Tavarez [Jr.] would sexually abuse Jane Doe.”